devops329/devops/instruction/grafana/grafana.md

 To get started we are going to configure a `TestData` data source.
 This data source is simply a random number generator that we will use to demonstrate how things work.

 1. From the `Home` menu select `Connections` and pick `Add new connection`.
-1. This will display all of the different data sources that you can make a connection to.
+1. This will display all the different data sources that you can make a connection to.
 1. Type `TestData` into the search box and click on the resulting data source.

    ![New data source](newDataSource.png)